cityofaustin/atd-parking-data/fiserv/readme.md

 Three daily emails are scheduled to arrive at a S3 email address with processed credit card payments data for Austin's parking transactions.

-This script takes the email which is stored in S3 and pulls out the attachment CSVs and places them in a separate folder.
+fiserv_email_pub.py takes the emails which are stored in S3 and parses out the attachment CSVs and places them in a separate folder.

 ## S3 Folder layout:
 ```